A Complete Guide to PPC Ad Formats

 TrueView for Shopping

-TrueView for Shopping, or shoppable videos, are a hybrid of Google Shopping ads and In-Stream ads.
+TrueView for Shopping, or shoppable videos, is a hybrid of Google Shopping ads and In-Stream ads.

 If an advertiser is looking to get more direct conversion actions from their videos, these are a natural fit.